World Cup 2018: Quarter-Final Scores, Results, Highlights, Reaction for Friday

 Les Bleus beat Uruguay 2-0, while Belgium held on for a historic 2-1 win over Brazil.

-Sweden and England will open Saturday's proceedings, before hosts Russia clash with Croatia.
+Sweden and England will open Saturday's proceedings before hosts Russia clash with Croatia.

 Bleus Too Much for La Celeste (France 2-0 Uruguay)